Requirements of the eTA Canada

 What if you do meet the requirements?

-If you qualify for an eTA travel permit, you can apply for your eTA here:
+If you qualify for an eTA travel authorisation, you can apply for your eTA here:

 In urgent need of an eTA?
 Start an urgent eTA application.